VahidHeidari/NES_DEV/README.md

  Known issues:
 ===============
 * Sprite 0 hit flag not working properly in some conditions.
+I think that it is because poor implementation of transparent color of palette.
 * Mapper 4 not working perfectly.
 * When PPU rendering is disabled, emulator doesn't rendering any thing (It must render color 0 from palette).